Managing obesity in children and adolescents

 99th onwards | Severe obesity |

 2. BMI as a standard deviation score or z-score is used to calculate how far a child’s BMI is above or below the mean (a z-score of 0 is the same as a 50th percentile).
-It can provide a more accurate representation of change over time than using BMI percentiles alone, particularly for children and adolescents with overweight or obesity.
+It can provide a more accurate representation of change over time than using BMI percentiles alone, particularly for children and adolescents living with overweight or obesity.

-For children and adolescents with severe obesity, BMI expressed relative to the 95th percentile (BMI%95 percentile) is recommended.
+For children and adolescents living with severe obesity, BMI expressed relative to the 95th percentile (BMI%95 percentile) is recommended.
 For example, a child with a BMI%95 percentile of 150 would have a BMI equivalent to 1.5 times the 95th percentile.

 Management approaches

-Lifestyle intervention incorporates changes to diet, physical activity and sleep, underpinned by strategies to support behaviour change.
+Behaviour change intervention incorporates changes to diet, physical activity and sleep, underpinned by strategies to support behaviour change.

 - management of associated risks and complications